 Section number Section Area Individual Risk Level Section 6 External Envelope The block is constructed of traditional brick with UPVC windows units to the flats and UPVC window frames to the communal stairways.
 Spandrel panelling to the rear entrance under UPVC windows.
-Timber and Aluminium door entrances to the front and rear.
-There is a canopy over the front entrance with from the underside it is cladded in timber Trivial tongue and groove.
+Pathways lead up to the front of the premises from the road.
+Trivial